A Guide To Chippendale Style Furniture

 What Is Chippendale Style Furniture?

-This particular style of furniture was named after Thomas Chippendale, an English cabinetmaker whose work rose to prominence during the 18th century.
+This particular furniture style was named after Thomas Chippendale, an English carpenter.
+Based out of London, the gentleman and cabinet-maker saw his work rise to prominence during the 18th century, and continue to flourish through the 19th century.
 Chippendale furniture actually encompasses three styles, namely Gothic, Rococo, and Chinese.
 The term, however, is most often used in reference to modified Rococo-style furniture from the mid-1700s.
 Some Chippendale furniture pieces can also have features or hints of the Queen Anne style and other styles that arose earlier in the century.

 The Gothic influence in Chippendale furniture can be seen in features like pointed arches, wooded lattice, and ogee or s-shaped curves.
 Rococo Chippendale pieces, on the other hand, drew inspiration from French design but were toned down for the more conservative English market.
 Lastly, fretwork design in china cabinets or shelves is one of the best examples of Chinese influence on the Chippendale style.

 Chippendale furnishings of the highest quality are typically made of mahogany.
 However, more affordable Chippendale style pieces also come in maple, cherry, walnut, and other types of wood.
 Lighter woods are often stained dark to resemble the depth and intensity of darker woods and imitate older styles.

 Mahogany and cherry are the top choices today for reproductions, as finding original Chippendale furniture can be very difficult—and very costly.